-12.4.1 When the request is made for acceptance of the bonded improvements or for release of the Construction Bond, the person, firm or corporation seeking such acceptance or release shall first furnish a good and sufficient bond acceptable to the Clerk in an amount equal to 15 percent of the total of all construction contracts issued for construction of roadway, drainage, and water and sewer improvements.
+12.4.1.
+When the request is made for acceptance of the bonded improvements or for release of the Construction Bond, the person, firm or corporation seeking such acceptance or release shall first furnish a good and sufficient bond acceptable to the clerk in an amount equal to fifteen (15) percent of the total of all construction contracts issued for construction of roadway, drainage, and water and sewer improvements.

-12.4.2 The Maintenance Bond is to be furnished to secure the timely maintenance of the roads and improvements as a guarantee against faulty workmanship, construction and materials.
-Said bond shall be submitted by the Owner/Applicant to the Public Works Department for approval and forwarding to the Clerk and shall remain in force until released as stipulated in Section 12.5 below, but in no case for less than 26 months.
-If the County elects to repair and take remedial action to correct deficiencies during the warranty period, the cost will be drawn from the bond.
-No Maintenance Bond shall be required for subdivision improvements that will not be dedicated to the County provided the

-Owner/Applicant presents satisfactory evidence that a responsible Property Owners' Association or other private entity will accept responsibility for perpetual maintenance of the improvements.
+12.4.2.
+The Maintenance Bond is to be furnished to secure the timely maintenance of roads and associated infrastructures located within the right-of-way as a guarantee against faulty workmanship, construction and materials.
+Said bond shall be submitted by the owner/applicant to the Public Works Department for approval and forwarding to the clerk and shall remain in force until released as stipulated in Section 12.5 below, but in no case for less than twenty-six (26) months from the date of board acceptance and seventy-five (75) percent occupancy with certificates of occupancy of all phases of the entire development.
+If the county elects to repair and take remedial action to correct deficiencies during the warranty period, the cost will be drawn from the bond.
+No Maintenance Bond shall be required for subdivision improvements that will not be dedicated to the county provided the owner/applicant presents satisfactory evidence that a responsible property owners' association or other private entity will accept responsibility for perpetual maintenance of the improvements.